Al Ghurabaa: New organization

 In November 2005, The Saved Sect was re-established under the name Ahlus Sunnah wal Jamaah.
 This organization operates mainly through an invitation-only internet forum, of which Anjem Choudary is a prominent contributor, using the username "Abou Luqman".
-A reporter visiting the site found recordings of Osama Bin Laden, Ayman al-Zawahiri, and Omar Bakri Mohammed, as well as calls for holy war.
+A reporter visiting the site found recordings of Osama bin Laden, Ayman al-Zawahiri, and Omar Bakri Mohammed, as well as calls for holy war and form a new coalition united behind al-Qaida.